zhengwuma/zhengwuma.github.io/menu/about.md

 ## Education
 ### 🇭🇰 City University of Hong Kong
-- __Ph.D.__ student in Linguistics
+2024 - &nbsp;&nbsp;__Ph.D.__ student in Linguistics
-- __M.A.__ in Corpus & Empirical Linguistics, with Distinction
+2022 - 2023 __M.A.__ in Corpus & Empirical Linguistics, with Distinction
-- Thesis: _Reading Comprehension Revealed by Behavioral, Neural, and Computational Models_
+&nbsp;&nbsp Thesis: _Reading Comprehension Revealed by Behavioral, Neural, and Computational Models_

 ### 🇨🇳 Xi'an Jiaotong University
 - __B.A.__ in English, Linguistics Specialization